Updated September 2022

 Right to erasure (right to be forgotten): You have a right to require that we remove data we hold about you, unless we have reasonable grounds to refuse the erasure.

 Right to restrict processing: You can request that we no longer process your personal data in certain ways, whilst not requiring us to the delete the data.

 Right to receive your personal information in a portable format: in limited circumstances, you can ask us to provide copies of personal data we hold about you in a commonly used and easily storable format.

 Right to withdraw consent at any time: this right exists where we are relying on consent to process your personal data.
 However, this will not affect the lawfulness of any processing carried out before you withdraw your consent.
 If you withdraw your consent, we may not be able to provide certain products or services to you.
 We will advise you if this is the case at the time you withdraw your consent.

 We do collect the name and address of children who are registered as recipients of our ShelterBox Explorer activity packs.

-Other than recipients of ShelterBox Explorers, we do not actively collect information from children (under 16s) in the UK or in the Philippines, but we appreciate that our supporters are of all ages, and many amazing young people decide to support our work and raise funds to help families affected by disaster.
-All ShelterBox events will have clear rules on whether or not children can take part, and the collection of information will be managed in accordance with each individual event, with appropriate safeguards in place.
+Other than recipients of ShelterBox Explorers or as set out in this section, we do not actively collect information from children (under 16s) in the UK or in the Philippines, but we appreciate that our supporters are of all ages, and many amazing young people decide to support our work and raise funds to help families affected by disaster.
+All ShelterBox events will have clear rules on whether children can take part, and the collection of information will be managed in accordance with each individual event, with appropriate safeguards in place.

 We may store contact details for children in the instance they are the donor or fundraiser, however, we will ensure that this contact is marked as not to be contacted for marketing under any circumstances.
 A personalized suppression will be applied to the record of anyone who is a child to ensure they cannot be contacted.